 Note: This requirement was called “non-falsifiable” in the initial draft version (v0.1).

 The SLSA Build level describes the minimum bar for isolation strength.
-For more information on assessing a build system’s isolation strength, see Verifying build systems.
+For more information on assessing a build platform’s isolation strength, see Verifying build platforms.

-All build steps ran using some build service, not on a maintainer’s workstation.
+All build steps ran using a hosted build platform on shared or dedicated infrastructure, not on an individual’s workstation.

 Examples: GitHub Actions, Google Cloud Build, Travis CI.